robinhood-me/xilinx-opsmx/README.md

 1. Spinnaker 1.2x.y deployed on Kubernetes 1.16x, access to spinnaker ui.

 2. Access to kubectl command line.
 In a local Kubernetes cluster this might be on your kubernetes master node.
-In GCP this is through the gcloud SDK installed locally so you can access via a local terminal or via the GCP console in the split pane terminal window.
+In GCP this is through the gcloud SDK installed locally so you can access via a local terminal or via the GCP console in the split pane terminal window. <br />

+Secrets, tokens and Tool integrations, oh my!

 3. If using and triggering from Github, a github secret, a github webhook, a github developer token and a Halyard (hal) configuration of this relationship between Github and Spinnaker has to be created inside the Spinnaker halyard pod. <br />
 https://spinnaker.io/setup/artifacts/github/